CalciferZh/Minimal-IK/README.md

 This is the example result on the SMPL body model.
 The left is the ground truth, and the right one is the estimation.
-You can notice the minor difference between the right hands.
+You can notice the minor difference between the left hands.

 ![](body.png)